molpopgen/fwdpp_ideas/README.md

 Update: actually, should just has the memory address of the mutation.
 Guaranteed unique.

 Hashing addresses is likely not possible: http://stackoverflow.com/questions/14167455/is-it-possible-to-hash-pointers-in-portable-c03-code

+## Results

+Hashing based on positions of mutations worked, but was actually a ton of overhead.  results: slower sims.
+I have the code in the branch dev_hash on my server.